YongoDavid/Demo-repo/README.md

 and mysql

-i left all my projects soo far and went to play around with postman and get used to its interface
+i left all my projects soo far and went to play around with postman and get used to its interface also pratciced a few thing with postman by using a random book API on github